hdlx/RMVR/README.md

 VR Compatible Raymarching for Unity https://vimeo.com/302491068

-RMVR sets up a raymarching environnement in Unity, allowing you to play with distance functions and to display procedural shapes and fractals.
+RMVR sets up a raymarching environment in Unity, allowing you to play with distance functions and to display procedural shapes and fractals.
 Have a look on the project sample scene.
 On the camera is the Raymarching component.
 Everything happens here.

 The 3 tabs correspond to 1 - Optimisation, 2 - Shading, and 3 - Distance function to use and variable passed to it.
 Try some of the included